-PHECC has developed on an online portal for Recognised Institution (RI) application and course approval application at practitioner (NQEMT) and responder levels.
-This online portal is now operational.
+PHECC has developed on an online portal for Recognised Institution (RI) and Approved Training Institution (ATI) application and course approval application at practitioner (NQEMT) and responder levels.

 New applicants are directed to read the following PHECC documents to confirm that the organisation can comply with all the stated requirements: